ArmyCyberInstitute/cmgr/README.md

 - *CMGR\_LOGGING*: logging verbosity for command clients (defaults to 'disabled' for `cmgr` and `warn` for `cmgrd`; valid options are `debug`, `info`, `warn`, `error`, and `disabled`)

+- *CMGR_IFACE*: the host interface/address to which published challenge ports should be bound

 Additionally, we rely on the Docker SDK's ability to self-configure base off environment variables.
 The documentation for those variables can be found at [https://docs.docker.com/engine/reference/commandline/cli/](https://docs.docker.com/engine/reference/commandline/cli/).